All Episodes

 They're in indentured servitude, right?

-Which is a huge contrast from what the tech titans talk about and big business talks about in terms of what the H1B is.
+Which is a huge contrast from what the tech Titans talk about and big business talks about in terms of what the H-1B is.

 These folks themselves are suffering, and that's bad for them.

-It's also bad for US workers.
+It's also bad for U.S. workers.

-And what the industry's done and and there's a whole uh visa in the industrial complex kind of like the military industrial complex where they spread money into think tanks and elsewhere and into the press and press releases and they're up on the hill all the time I know because I worked up on the hill a few years ago and you would see them constantly talking about fault fate you know false claims of shortages, workforce shortages and all that kind of thing.
+And what the industry's done, and there's a whole visa industrial complex, kind of like the military industrial complex, where they spread money into think tanks and elsewhere and into the press and press releases.

 But this really is, they've divided and conquered in a lot of ways.